sei-protocol/sei-js/packages/create-sei/templates/vite-wagmi-template/README.md

 To change the list of supported wallets, as well as connection configurations you can modify the `src/components/Web3Provider.tsx` component.

 ### Changing the Chain
-This application connects to the arctic-1 devnet by default
+This application connects to the arctic-1 devnet by default, using chain configurations uploaded to viem.

 To change the chain the app connects to, edit the `selectedChain` variable in the `chain.ts` file in `src/app/constants`